JavierTovar19/Uart-_FPGA/Chapter-10:-shift-register.md

 ![Imagen 4](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T10-shif-register/images/T10-shift4-sim-1.png)

 We see how initially the register has an undefined value (x) and when the first rising edge arrives it is initialized with the value 0001, thanks to the initializer circuit).
-In the following cycles we see how the bit is shifted to the left: 0010, 0100, 1000 and finally returns to the initial value: 0001, repeating the sequence until the end of simulation.
+In the following cycles, we see how the bit is shifted to the left: 0010, 0100, 1000 and finally returns to the initial value: 0001, repeating the sequence until the end of the simulation.

 ## Proposed Exercises
 * Exercise 1: Change the value of the presacler so that the rotation is faster, and the initial value of the register, so that another sequence comes out.
-* Exercise 2: Use an 8-bit shift register, connecting the least signifcant 4 bits to the LEDs.
+* Exercise 2: Use an 8-bit shift register, connecting the least significant 4 bits to the LEDs.
 This allows for making sequences in which all LEDs are off.

 ## Conclusion
 TODO